-Unauthorized use of property is a criminal offense that involves knowingly using the property of someone else without their consent.
-It applies to computer, cable, and telecommunication property.
+Unauthorized use of property is a theft crime that involves knowingly using the property of someone else without their consent.
+It usually applies to computer, cable, and telecommunication property.

-Unauthorized use of property is prosecuted under Ohio statute 2913.04, which prohibits knowingly gaining access to and using a computer, computer system, computer network, cable service, cable system, telecommunications device, telecommunications service, or information service without the consent of the owner or service provider.
+Unauthorized use of property is prosecuted under Ohio statute 2913.04.
+This prohibits knowingly gaining access to and using a computer, computer system, computer network, cable service, cable system, telecommunications device, telecommunications service, or information service without the consent of the owner or service provider.

-If the unauthorized use was for the purpose of executing a scheme to defraud or obtain property or services, you could be found guilty of a first degree misdemeanor or a felony of the second, third, fourth, or fifth degree, depending on the value of the lost property or services.
-A conviction could be punishable by between 180 days in jail and 8 years in prison.
+However, when the unauthorized use was part of a scheme to defraud or obtain property or services, it is a first-degree misdemeanor or a felony of the second, third, fourth, or fifth degree, depending on the value of the lost property or services.
+Convictions are punishable between 180 days in jail and 8 years in prison.

-If you are convicted of unauthorized use of property, other possible consequences include:
+If convicted of unauthorized use of property, other possible consequences include:

 Crimes involving dishonesty are very serious.
 A conviction for unauthorized use of property could ruin your personal and professional reputation for years to come.
 It’s important to treat your unauthorized use of property charge with the gravity it merits because your livelihood and your freedom could depend on it.

-The Columbus fraud attorneys at LHA takes your charges very seriously and our experienced staff is ready to help you fight them.
-We will thoroughly investigate your case in order to find any and all defenses that may be raised on your behalf.
+The Columbus fraud attorneys at LHA take your charges very seriously, and we know what it takes to get you past them.
+We will thoroughly investigate your case to find any and all defenses that may be raised on your behalf.
 Let us aggressively advocate for you and make sure your rights are upheld.

-Depending on the State’s case against you and any mitigating circumstances affecting your arrest and charge, a Columbus fraud attorney will work to have your charges dismissed or to negotiate the most favorable plea deal possible.
+Depending on the State’s case and any mitigating circumstances, a Columbus fraud attorney will work to have your charges dismissed or to negotiate the most favorable plea deal possible.

 If your case cannot be resolved satisfactorily at this stage, we will move on to trial where we will guide you through the process and construct your case for the jury or judge.